ebzzry/ebzzry.github.io/en/fkd/nix.md

     $ which hello
     hello not found

-What this does is that fetches the binary package for Hello, creates an clean shell environment, then proceeds to run the `hello` binary, which will display to the screen the familiar greeting.
-If the run option was omitted, we will be dropped in a shell:
+What this does is that fetches the binary package for GNU Hello, creates an clean shell environment, then proceeds to run the `hello` binary, which will display to the screen the familiar greeting.
+If the `−−run` option was omitted, we will be dropped in a shell:

     $ nix-shell --packages hello --pure
     [nix-shell:~]$ hello
     Hello, world!

-This shell instance is special because it only contains sufficient information just to make Hello, available.
+This shell instance is special because it only contains sufficient information just to make GNU Hello, available.
 We can even inspect the value of `$PATH`, here:

 ```bash